 Rangers are frequently asked this question, and the response is, "It depends."
 The answer typically depends on the condition of the road.
 Dunes Drive is eight miles one-way.
 The first four miles are paved, and the rest of the road is hard-packed gypsum sand.
 Dunes Drive will frequently have a rough "washboard" surface, potholes, and sand drifts.
 These hazards make riding a bike on Dunes Drive challenging.
 Experienced riders on mountain and city/beach cruiser bikes with wide tires should be able to handle the varied road conditions and hazards.
 Road bikes with skinny street tires are not recommend on the sand-portion of Dunes Drive due to the above-listed hazards.

 During periods of heavy rain or snow, Dunes Drive will be very slick with water, snow, and/or ice.
 The sand portion of the road may be unpassable on a bike.
-Call the monument to check on the road conditions if you are planning to ride your bike in the monument.
+Call the park to check on the road conditions if you are planning to ride your bike in the park.

 Off-Road Travel is Not Permitted